 We all know that square or rectangular items pack much better than round ones.
 Most suitcases are kinda rectangular, but they’re also a bit rounded, and then there are those wheels that really get in the way.
 There is a solution for that.

 One of the best things we did was pack into plastic totes.
-We used plastic totes for all kinds of packing.
-We had these separate plastic totes:
+We liked clear plastic totes for all kinds of packing and had these separate plastic totes:

 - Food Box